Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 >![image](STELLA_Q2_Housing.png)

-Here is the updated STELLA-Q2 drone housing 3D print files with instructions and photos from Mike Taylor:
+A link to the updated STELLA-Q2 drone housing 3D print files with instructions and photos from Mike Taylor can be found below:

 https://landsat.gsfc.nasa.gov/wp-content/uploads/2024/02/Q2-drone-parts-1.zip